MohammedAbuEssa/MohammedAbuEssa/README.md

 - 👋 Hi, I’m @MohammedAbuEssa
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning Data analytics & Visualization
+- 🌱 I’m currently web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mabuissa5@gmail.com